philipwalsh/finding_team_phat_tuesday/README.md

 My diagonals look good.

-Phat Tuesdays Found
+**Phat classified correctly**

 21 Class 1's predicted class 1.
 True Positives.
 True Phat Tuesday.

-Non Phat misclassified as Phat
+**Non Phat misclassified as Phat**

-2 Class 0's poredicted class 1.
+2 Class 0's predicted class 1.
 False Positives.
 True Non Phat Tuesdays

 ## Summary ##
 This current attempt at classifying Team Phat Tuesday, based on the metrics, performed failry well during the training phase.
 I was able to use the model and do some classifications on the hold out (test) set.
 If I were pouring over tens of thousands of images (which is exactly what happens during and after PMC weekend), looking for my friends on Team Phat Tuesday, I believe this model will help me get to the pics quicker.